Amin-Partovi/CheMondis/README.md

 * clicking on a photo thumbnail opens a modal
 * the modal shows the photo in full size
 * also the photos owner, album and title are shown

+## Tests
+### Testing is done to ensure that the app will work as intended for you.
+Jest and React Testing Library are used for this purpose.
+A total of 24 test cases have been developed for this project, covering the most important requirements

 ## Types
 here is the custom types used in the project